 The theater itself was part of the show.
 The vast auditorium contained 1,500 seats and a wrap-around balcony.
 It was decorated with complex moldings, painted scenes on the ceiling, and intricate murals on the walls.

 The theater continued to operate sporadically throughout the 1950s, but closed in 1962 when the French Sharpshooter’s Club sold the entire building.
 A tobacco company used the building as a warehouse, and a market operated out of the back for a number of years.
 The theater was abandoned to face the ravages of time and neglect.
-Today, Sharpshooters Hall and the Orpheum are privately owned.
-Although the building remains in disrepair, there are plans to restore and adapt the building to serve as a multicultural arts facility.
+Today, Sharpshooters Hall and the Orpheum are privately owned, and the building remains in disrepair.